CooperUnionBIRDLab/Pressure_Rig_Docs/docs/source/hardware_guide.rst

 How Do You Start a Test?
 ------

-BEFORE YOU START A TEST, PLEASE READ THROUGH the [dangers] SECTION!
+BEFORE YOU START A TEST, PLEASE READ THROUGH THE :ref:`dangers` SECTION!

 How Do You End a Test?
 ------